andre-st/dotfiles/README.md

   tools usually pre-installed
 - **Recovery**:
-  A script suspends auto-backup (_systemctl mask ..._), mounts the backup-disk and starts a simple working-shell (I then use _mc_).
+  A script suspends auto-backup (_systemctl mask ..._), mounts the backup-disk and starts a simple working-shell.
   After the shell exits, auto-backup is re-armed

 Currently I only use 1 backup disk, but will eventually expand the system to 2 disks in regular rotation in case one disk becomes corrupted.
+Maybe I'll write on the hard drive case _"Backup ODD"_ and _"Backup EVEN"_ according to the week or month.
 The current _rsync_ options would already automatically update every hard disk to the correct state based on the data already on it.